forcedotcom/cli/releasenotes/README.md

 ------------

+* NEW: Plugin installs use `yarn` under the hood.
+If you run into errors during installs or updates, you can now enable the network mutex option by setting the SF_USE_NETWORK_MUTEX environment variable to `true`.
+Setting this variable opens a local network to manage the concurrent `yarn` instances and may be more reliable.
+You can also pass an optional port for the local server to open on with the SF_NETWORK_MUTEX_PORT environment variable.
+See the [yarn documentation](https://classic.yarnpkg.com/lang/en/docs/cli/#toc-concurrency-and-mutex) for more information. [oclif plugin-plugins PR [#670](https://github.com/oclif/plugin-plugins/pull/670))

 * CHANGE: We removed the `package version retrieve` command that we announced on 9/15/23.
 This feature isn't quite ready for prime time, so we're removing it for now while we make improvements.
 We'll let you know after it's back up. (plugin-packaging PR [#447](https://github.com/salesforcecli/plugin-packaging/pull/447))

 * FIX: Salesforce DX projects now support the PricingRecipe metadata type.